 An array can be redundant with 1 or 2 disks, meaning that the array will continue to function despite 1 or 2 drive failures.
 This ensures that the information and files are still accessible when a particular drive has failed.
 Multiple disks can be accessed at the same time because of the uniform spread of information.

 Some RAID levels come with spare disk options installed initially on the system which comes in as a backup disk when a drive fails.
 Due to this feature, it is possible to reconstruct data on the spare disk automatically when the drive failure is detected without interruption by the user.

-The rebuilding of RAID hard drives takes as much time as the capacity of preserved data on the drives.
+The rebuilding of RAID hard drive takes as much time as the capacity of preserved data on the drives.
 The rebuilding process and the number of the disks that can fail are based on the RAID level.

 Restoring the data could take a long time.
 This could lead to modified data since the last back up, in clearer terms, it will not be the latest copy of the files.

 It is best to configure the disks of the same nature to enhance the speed of your array.
 Combination Standard disk RAID levels help you with more than one feature when you combine both the numbers.
 For example RAID 10 (RAID 1+ 0), RAID 1 for mirroring and RAID 0 for striping.

 The arrays like RAID 10 use both the mirroring and striping function for data protection.
 A RAID 10 works by using the XOR code (binary code) to operate and can be used for large scale business operations